DLibatique/LATN102-S20/_pages/schedule-DM.md

 ## Week 11

 ### Monday, November 18
-- Review
+- Deponent verbs
 - Composition Workshop
-- **Homework (due before class)**: Review for vocabulary for quiz #28 and prepare composition for workshop
+- **Homework (due before class)**: Read the section on deponent verbs for quiz #28 and prepare composition for workshop

 ### Wednesday, November 20
-- Indirect Statement
+- Temporal clauses
+- Verbs: Pluperfect Active and Passive Indicatve
-- **Homework (due before class)**: Read the section on indirect statement for quiz #29, **Composition 5 due**
+- **Homework (due before class)**: Read the section on temporal clauses and familiarize yourself with the morphology of the pluperfect indicative for quiz #29, **Composition 5 due**

 ### Friday, November 22
-- Indirect Command
+- Temporal clauses
-- Verbs: Perfect Active and Passive Subjunctive
+- Verbs: Perfect and Pluperfect Active and Passive Subjunctive
-- **Homework (due before class)**: Read the section on indirect command and familiarize yourself with the [morphology](https://dlibatique.github.io/LATN101-F19/charts/2-perf-subj/) of the perfect subjunctive for quiz #30
+- **Homework (due before class)**: Review the section on temporal clauses and familiarize yourself with the morphology of the perfect and pluperfect subjunctive for quiz #30

 [Back to top.](#top)